What is Sound Healing?

 There are many techniques that utilize sound as a tool for change:

 The most common and basic use of sound is for meditation and relaxation.
-Chanting, toning and overtone singing are some of the most powerful methods for resonating sound throughout the body.
+Chanting, toning, humming and overtone singing are some of the most powerful methods for resonating sound throughout the body.

-The use of nature sounds and natural instruments, such as crystal bowls and tuning forks, have specific healing frequencies and harmonics.
+The use of nature sounds and natural instruments, such as crystal bowls, gongs, chimes, specialized drums, bells, monochords, harps, rattles, and many other world sound healing instruments, have specific healing frequencies and harmonics.

 Shamanic drumming takes people into altered states of consciousness.